 10. Stay strong!

 There are a whole bunch of reasons to go, and stay vegan, whether it’s because you abhor the violence and cruelty forced upon innocent animals, or because of the staggering negative impact that the meat and dairy industry have on the environment, or simply because you hate the idea of consuming something from another living creature.
+Or you might be doing it for your health, or taste preferences, rather than from an ethical perspective.
 Keep these thoughts with you, and use them to empower you when you’re having a hard time.